felixxvo7/Budget-Tracking-with-Telegram-Bot/README.md

 correct location and contains the necessary tables.
 If the app doesn't load, check the console for errors and verify that all dependencies are installed.

+### Running the Application
+1. Start the Telegram Bot
+Run the bot to interact with it on Telegram: python BotHandler.py

+Command	Description
+/start	Welcome message and bot introduction.
+/about - Tell you more about the bot
+/spend	Log your spending data.
+/earn	Log your income data.
+/setbud	Set your monthly budget by categories.
+/last_expense - To view last 5 transactions of Expense
+/last_income - To view last 5 transactions of Income
+/budget	Shows the total budget and category-specific budgets.
+/delete [id]	Deletes an income entry by its ID.
+Example: /delete 3 to delete the income entry with ID 3.
+/report	Get a summary of your current month's financial data.
+/help	Lists all available commands and their descriptions.
+/view - show last 5 transactions in either Expense data or Income data /check_budget  show me the remaining budget for all category current month /summarize	Provides the Dash visualization link (http://127.0.0.1:8057/).

+2. Start the Dash Visualization
+Run the Dash app to view visualizations: python Visualization/app.py Access the Dash app at http://127.0.0.1:8057/.

 ### License